This page last modified on 1 July 2008.

 Riders who have ridden my route, who have any comments or who would like to know more about it, those who dislike my notation or have spotted any discrepancy… you are urged to email me to share your thoughts and improve the quality of the resource.

-I hope and believe I have demonstrated that these notes have been carefully prepared and thoroughly checked; to be honest I can’t see how anyone could go wrong on them, and several people have written in confirming that the notes worked just fine.
-But this is where independent beta-testing may be helpful — the route and the notes as seen through someone else’s eyes.
+I hope and believe I have demonstrated that these notes have been carefully prepared and thoroughly checked; over the past 20 years since I first published them, scores of riders have emailed with ride-reports and feedback, in most cases confirming that the notes worked just fine.
+But this is where independent feedback is helpful—the route and the notes as seen through someone else’s eyes.
 If you should find yourself lost, chances are that the next signpost you come to will enable you to regain the route: but you are deemed to have got yourself lost, rather than me having mis-led you, unless or until you can demonstrate a failing in the notes!
 And this isn’t America, so it should be plainly obvious that if you injure yourself whilst cycling, it’s hardly going to be my fault…

 The Changes chapter previously found here has been moved to its own page.